Text to Speech

 Voices

-We offer many types of voices, including the curated Default Voices library; completely synthetic voices created using our Voice Design tool; you can create your own collection of cloned voices using our two technologies: Instant Voice Cloning and Professional Voice Cloning.
-Browse through our voice library to find the perfect voice for your production.
+We offer many types of voices, including the curated Default Voices, our vast Voices Library with almost any voices you can imagine, completely synthetic voices created using our Voice Design tool, and you can create your own collection of cloned voices using our two technologies: Instant Voice Cloning and Professional Voice Cloning.

 Models

-ElevenLabs offers two families of models: standard (high-quality) models and Flash models, which are optimized for low latency.
-Each family includes both English-only and multilingual models, tailored for specific use cases with strengths in either speed, accuracy, or language diversity.
+We offer two families of models: Standard (high-quality) models and Flash models, which are optimized for extremely low latency.
+Most families include both English-only and multilingual versions.

 Voice settings

-Our users have found different workflows that work for them.
-The most common setting is stability around 50 and similarity near 75, with minimal changes thereafter.
+The most common setting is stability around 50, similarity around 75, and keeping style at 0, with minimal changes thereafter.
 Of course, this all depends on the original voice and the style of performance you’re aiming for.

 It’s important to note that the AI is non-deterministic; setting the sliders to specific values won’t guarantee the same results every time.
 Instead, the sliders function more as a range, determining how wide the randomization can be between each generation.